O-1 Processing Time in 2026: How Long It Takes and How to Avoid Delays

 Are O-1 visas processed in the order they’re received?

-USCIS generally processes cases in the order they are received, with some exceptions for premium processing and certain expedite requests.
-However, processing times do vary based on service center workload, case complexity, and whether an RFE is issued.
+USCIS generally processes cases in the order they are received, with some exceptions for premium processing and certain expedited requests.
+However, processing times vary based on service center workload, case complexity, and whether an RFE is issued.

 Share this article: